On the way to excellence

 KB Poland has already used the SAP financial accounting system and the corporate SAP HR system which was used only as a tool for reporting HR data to the headquarters.
 In 2011, it was decided to carry out a “local" implementation of SAP HR for the Polish branch.
 The configuration of “the personnel administration and payroll in Optima, and data reporting to the headquarters in the central SAP" was to be replaced by a much more efficient, flawless and comfortable configuration of “a separate SAP HR for the needs of the Polish company, reporting to the headquarters in central SAP".

 The project was planned for 5 months (starting in December 2011 and going live in April 2012).
-In addition to the employees of KB Poland and BCC, the employees of KB IT in Munich were also engaged in the project, and the documentation had to be consistent with the corporate standards.
-Some of the project tasks, due to the requirements of the headquarters, were carried out at the corporate level by KB IT staff, especially technical administration (in accordance with the scope of work, BCC defined users and assigned roles as indicated by KB Poland.
+In addition to the employees of KB Poland and BCC (since 2018 SNP), the employees of KB IT in Munich were also engaged in the project, and the documentation had to be consistent with the corporate standards.
+Some of the project tasks, due to the requirements of the headquarters, were carried out at the corporate level by KB IT staff, especially technical administration (in accordance with the scope of work, SNP defined users and assigned roles as indicated by KB Poland.
 KB IT created users only administratively and assigned them already defined profiles).

 System landscape and data migration